Amazon Changed My Product Category – A Troubleshooting Guide

 If you believe that something has gone awry with your category designations, then it’s in your best interest to act promptly to find a resolution.

-Product category changes are so dangerous because they often slip under the radar.
+“Product category changes are so dangerous because they often slip under the radar.
 Amazon won’t acknowledge the error unless you pester them about it, and the damage can quickly spiral out of control.”
+Emily said.

-Sometimes the request will go through easily and your product will revert back to the original classification.
-Or you may have to follow-up with Support several times, and escalate to Jeff Bezos if you aren’t making any progress.
+Sometimes the request will go through easily, and your product will revert back to the original classification.
+Or you may have to follow up with Support several times, and escalate to Jeff Bezos if you aren’t making any progress.

 Finally, once you’re back in the right category, it’s worthwhile to find out if you’re due a reimbursement from Amazon.
-Just like we did for our client in the example above, figure out exactly how many units were sold whilst being incorrectly designated, and calculate the total difference in fees.
+Just like we did for our client in the example above, figure out exactly how many units were sold while being incorrectly designated, and calculate the total difference in fees.

-Note: if you are a brand owner and other parties were selling your products on Amazon before you created a Seller and/or Vendor account, there’s a strong possibility that some of your products may be in the wrong category, due to a mistake by the original product listing creator.
-So checking the validity of your product categories is particularly important for brands new to the Amazon platform.
+Note: If you are a brand owner and other parties were selling your products on Amazon before you created a Seller and/or Vendor account, there’s a strong possibility that some of your products may be in the wrong category, due to a mistake by the original product listing creator.
+So, checking the validity of your product categories is particularly important for brands new to the Amazon platform.

 Having robust systems that help you identify and solve account problems as they arise is an absolute necessity for brands looking to scale their Amazon presence.